Sir George Sinclair, 2nd Baronet: Political career

-Sinclair returned to England, and in 1811 succeeded his father in the Whig interest as Member of Parliament (MP) for the county of Caithness, which he represented at intervals for many years.
+Sinclair returned to the United Kingdom, and in 1811 succeeded his father in the Whig interest as Member of Parliament (MP) for the county of Caithness, which he represented at intervals for many years.
 On the invitation of Spencer Perceval he moved the reply to the address from the throne during his first session, and soon achieved success as a speaker.
 He was re-elected to Parliament in 1818.
 In the House of Commons Sinclair formed a close friendship with Joseph Hume and Sir Francis Burdett.
 He strenuously advocated Catholic emancipation and the emancipation of the West India slaves, and he severely criticised the pension list.
 While a member of Parliament Sinclair found time to attend the Edinburgh lectures of Dr. Hope on chemistry, of Dr. Knox and Dr. Monro on anatomy, and also a course on botany.
 He took a great interest in the misfortunes of Charles X of France, and had numerous interviews with the royal exile when resident in Holyrood.
 One of these he described in a racy pamphlet, Comme Charles X, 1848.

 In 1831 Sinclair was again returned for Caithness-shire to the House of Commons, and sat continuously till 1841, being re-elected in 1833, 1835, and 1837.
 He supported the Reform Bill of 1832, and in the same year he attracted public attention by refusing William IV's invitation to dine with him on a Sunday.
 In 1835 he joined the new 'constitutional' party of Edward Smith-Stanley and Sir James Graham, who had seceded in 1834 from the government of Earl Grey.

 On 21 Dec.
 1835 he succeeded his father as second baronet.
 He took an active part, already a Conservative, as chairman of Sir Francis Burdett's committee in the famous Westminster election of 1837.
 At this time a writer in Blackwood characterised him as "one of the manliest and most uncompromising of the constitutional members of the House of Commons; a friend to the church, the king, and the people."
 He retired from Parliament in 1841.

 Sinclair was elected Rector of Marischal College (later Aberdeen University) for 1840–41.
 He was a faithful supporter of the anti-patronage society with reference to the church of Scotland and afterwards joined the free church.
 His last years were passed in seclusion at Thurso Castle or Torquay.
 He spent the winter of 1867 at Cannes, and, dying in Edinburgh on 23 October 1868, was buried at Harold's Tower, Thurso.